univention/guardian/docs/guardian-manual/installation.rst

 the :external+uv-dev-ref:ref:`UDM REST API <udm-rest-api>`, and the various :ref:`Guardian components <guardian-apps>` themselves.
 For a full reference of all the app settings, refer to the section :ref:`conf`.
+The installation of the :term:`Authorization API` is restricted to the UCS server role :external+uv-ucs-manual:ref:`domain-ldap-primary-directory-node` and :external+uv-ucs-manual:ref:`domain-ldap-backup-directory-node`.

 .. _load-balancing-and-multiple-instances: